getchardy/safari-extension-bug-service-worker-crash/README.md

 ## Bug Details

-The browser extension service worker will crash, related to the following conditions:
+The browser extension service worker will crash, rendering the affected extension unusable.

+This crash is related to the following simultaneous conditions:
+1. The extension is configured for Manifest 3.
-1. The extension is configured with a content script, and user has allowed the access.
+2. The extension is configured with a content script for a particular host.
+3. The user has granted the extension permission to access the content script host
-1. The user has navigated to an extension page, e.g. `safari-web-extension://<uuid>/index.html`
+4. The user has navigated to an extension page, e.g. `safari-web-extension://<uuid>/index.html`
-1. Enough time has elapsed for service worker to be shut down (status = "not loaded")
+5. Enough time (~30 secs) has elapsed and service worker is shut down normally (status = "not loaded")

-1. When service work starts up, it will crash, resulting in status = "failed to load".
+When the service worker starts up again, it will crash, resulting in status = "failed to load".
 It can take 2 unload/reload cycles for the crash to happen.

 ## How to reproduce